HiPERCAM/hipercam/docs/hcmformat.rst

          specifies the number of CCDs.

       DATE     : (string)
-         date the run file was written if from HiPERCAM
+         date the run file was written if from |hiper|

       GPS      : (bool)
          GPS status